mparno/fenics-web/source/doc/programmers-reference/cpp/mesh/Mesh.rst

     .. cpp:function:: bool ordered() const

-        Check if mesh is ordered.
+        Check if mesh is ordered according to the UFC numbering convention.

         *Returns*
             bool
-                Return true iff topology is ordered according to the UFC numbering.
+                The return values is true iff the mesh is ordered.

     .. cpp:function:: void move(BoundaryMesh& boundary, dolfin::ALEType method=hermite)